 Sounds easier said than done, right?
-If compliance programs continue to be tied together by email, file sharing, excel and manual processes, it is very hard to verify useful data, difficult to measure over time and nearly impossible to understand the context of what you’re seeing.
+If data driven compliance programs continue to be tied together by email, file sharing, excel and manual processes, it is very hard to verify useful data, difficult to measure over time and nearly impossible to understand the context of what you’re seeing.
 But, that’s where technology comes in and saves the day.

 - Identify, manage and mitigate key compliance risks

 - Enable eﬀective oversight and monitoring by executives and directors